4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 password[11] = in range '3' to '9'
 ```

-We could brute force the two bytes and get the flag, but I wanted to complete the challenge.
+We could brute force the two bytes at index 9,10 and get the flag, but I wanted to complete the challenge.

 #### Stage Three